PrismLauncher/refraction/tags/nightly.md

 You can download unstable builds [here](https://nightly.link/PrismLauncher/PrismLauncher/workflows/trigger_builds/develop).

 > **:warning: Caution**
-> Prism Launcher unstable builds **will** have more bugs and are more likely to break!
+> Unstable builds have more bugs and are therefore more likely to break!
+By using the latest commit you are using software which has not been properly tested.
+For this reason we recommend using Portable or AppImage builds, or least making a backup.